 Making the decision to get certified is only the first step, though.
 If you’re like a lot of shops, you may not know what comes next.
 That’s why we’ve created this five-part series to walk you through the process.
 We’ll start at the very beginning and cover every step along the path to certification.

 Don’t want to wait for the rest of the series?
-No problem.
-Very soon, we’ll be releasing a handy white paper called The ISO Certification Playbook.
-Check back here to download it and learn everything you need to know about gettting certified.
+No problem. take a look at our handy white paper called The ISO Certification Playbook, to help teach you everything you need to know about getting certified.

 In this part of the series, we’ll talk about the first step, which is a multi-day onsite consultation and training session.
 Why start with training?
 Because you probably don’t know what you don’t know when it comes to certification requirements.
 An onsite session with a certified lead auditor can help you identify needs and get started on the right foot.